 A Day Trip to Ilam: the Prettiest Village in Staffordshire

 Ilam (pronounced ‘eye-lamb’), in England’s county of Staffordshire, is a picturesque village in the most southerly part of the Peak District National Park.
-It’s most famous for the incredibly stunning Neo-Gothic Ilam Hall (now a youth hostel owned by the National Trust but managed by the YHA) with its large grounds and parkland, as well as Ilam’s interesting cottages from the 1800s, which are Swiss-inspired.
+It’s most famous for the incredibly stunning Neo-Gothic Ilam Hall (now a youth hostel owned by the National Trust and managed by the YHA) with its large grounds and parkland, as well as Ilam’s interesting cottages from the 1800s, which are Swiss-inspired.

-The village of Ilam is set in the Dove Valley with breath-taking hill views surrounding the entire sleepy village.
+The village of Ilam is set in the Dove Valley with breathtaking hill views surrounding the entire sleepy village.
 The area is a natural beauty spot attracting walkers and admirers of nature all year round.

 Having lived on the edge of the Peak District for a few months and spent time visiting all of the main ‘tourist’ villages, Ilam (along with Castleton,) was absolutely my favourite.
 The grand Hansel and Gretel-esque village of Ilam is undoubtedly one of the prettiest and unique villages in Staffordshire (and indeed the Peaks).